-What is a "restricted retail" land use?
+What is a 'restricted retail' premises?

-Restricted retail premises tend to sell large, bulky items, such as furniture and thus are visited periodically rather than for everyday shopping.
-The scale of the premises used for these forms of retailing is often larger than other retailing and so their impact on local area can be considerable.
+Restricted retail premises are often located on large prominent sites near main roads which have access to regional catchments of customers.
+They tend to sell large, bulky items such as furniture and trade supplies, and thus are visited periodically rather than for everyday shopping.
+The scale of the premises used for these forms of retailing is often larger than other retailing and so their impact on the local area can be considerable..